Spain, Germany, England find scoring form

 The Portuguese are three points behind Russia, which is unbeaten under new coach Fabio Capello and has three straight wins in qualifying.

-Also, Belgium enhanced its burgeoning reputation as a growing force in Europe with a 3-0 win in Serbia, which lost a home World Cup qualifier for the first time in more than 10 years.
+Also, Belgium enhanced its burgeoning reputation as a growing force in European football with a 3-0 win in Serbia, which lost a home World Cup qualifier for the first time in more than 10 years.

-Sweden and the Czech Republic needed second-half rallies to avoid draws against weak competition, beating Faeroe Islands 2-1 and Malta 3-1, respectively.
+Sweden and Czech Republic needed second-half revivals to avoid embarrassing draws against minnows, beating Faeroe Islands 2-1 and Malta 3-1, respectively.

 The victory for the Swedes left them second in Group C, three points behind Germany ahead of their meeting in Berlin on Tuesday when the hosts will start as heavy favorites following an emphatic win over Ireland.

-The third straight qualifying victory for Germany was launched by Marco Reus' goals in the 32nd and 40th minutes before Mesut Oezil's penalty kick and goals by Miroslav Klose and Toni Kroos (two) turned it into a rout.
+The third straight qualifying victory was launched by Marco Reus' goals in the 32nd and 40th minutes before Mesut Oezil's penalty and further goals by Miroslav Klose and Toni Kroos (two) turned it into a rout.

-Pedro set up Barcelona teammate Jordi Alba for the opener before scoring the remaining three goals himself in Minsk, putting Spain ahead of France on goal difference.
+Pedro set up Barcelona teammate Jordi Alba up for the opener before scoring the remaining three goals himself in Minsk, with Spain now ahead of France on goal difference.
 Both countries have six points and only one team qualifies automatically from each group.

-Spain, seeking an unprecedented fourth straight major international tournament trophy, is enjoying a golden era in its soccer history, but that still didn't persuade broadcasters to pay for coverage.
+Spain, which is seeking to win an unprecedented fourth straight major international tournament, is enjoying a golden spell in its football history but that still didn't persuade broadcasters to pay for coverage.

 The blackout came after the producer, Sport Five, failed to reach a deal with any Spanish television channel.
 This was the first time a Spain match was not broadcast at home since 1983, when the team visited Malta.

-Rooney was playing for England for the first time since Euro 2012 and was given the captain's role with Steven Gerrard suspended and Frank Lampard sidelined with injury.
-Rooney marked the occasion by joining Manchester United teammate Danny Welbeck in scoring twice at Wembley Stadium.
+Rooney was playing for England for the first time since Euro 2012 and was given the armband with Steven Gerrard missing through suspension and vice captain Frank Lampard sidelined with injury.
+Rooney marked the occasion by joining Manchester United teammate Danny Welbeck in scoring a brace at Wembley Stadium.

-Alex Oxlade-Chamberlain also scored for the hosts, who moved to the top of Group H.
+Alex Oxlade-Chamberlain also scored for the hosts, who moved to the top of Group H above Montenegro and Poland.

 Russia's winner against Portugal came with its only shot on goal in the first half, Alexander Kerzhakov scoring in the sixth minute, and the team held on to take charge of the group.

 Ronaldo, who has scored six times in his last three Spanish league games for Real Madrid, barely had a sniff in Moscow.

-"Maybe we weren't as calm as we usually are,'' said Portugal coach Paulo Bento, whose team is the only leading European nation not to be atop its group at this stage.
+"Maybe we weren't as calm as we usually are,'' said Portugal coach Paulo Bento, whose team is the only leading European nation not to be top of its group at this stage.